What Is Translation Software?

 A translation memory is extremely useful when you translate long texts with repetitive sentences or within fields of expertise that usually have a particular use of language.
 With this you can translate faster while assuring consistency and quality.
 There’s no need to scroll backwards over and over to verify the solution you previously opted for.

-The terminology management feature allows you to import, edit and termbases that you can later use in other translations.
+The terminology management feature allows you to import, edit and create termbases that you can later use in other translations.
 By managing terminology, you can easily keep consistency and accuracy in all your translations.

 Differently from a translation memory, termbases target specific terms (for example, medical or legal terms) and can contain terms in several languages.